stackbit-projects/pre-launch-test-c36e5/content/pages/faq.md

       - type: ItemBlock
         title: How it this different from what we have today?
         text: >
           At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
         styles:
           title:
             textAlign: left
+          text:
+            textAlign: left
+        rating: 2
+      - type: ItemBlock
+        title: How it this different from what we have today?
+        text: >
+          At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation, At the office, working together is often a distruction, on remote, it could be motivation
+        styles:
+          title:
+            textAlign: left